There are two approaches for upgrading MySQL on Windows:

 To perform an upgrade using the Windows ZIP archive distribution:

-Before upgrading MySQL, stop the server.
+If the server is running, stop it.
 If the server is installed as a service, stop the service with the following command from the command prompt:

 If you are not running the MySQL server as a service, use mysqladmin to stop it.
 For example, before upgrading from MySQL 5.6 to 5.7, use mysqladmin from MySQL 5.6 as follows: